 Susi is a geographer by training (PhD, Clark University, 1997) and works as an independent researcher and consultant on climate change adaptation, social transformation, communication and science-policy interactions (www.susannemoser.com).
 Since its inception, she has provided scientific and strategic advice to ISSC’s Transformations to Sustainability Programme on programme direction, and contributes to the conception and implementation of the programme’s various activities.
 Susi also served as a lead editor of the World Social Science Report 2013.

-Lizzie manages the 2016 World Social Science Report.
+Lizzie is Communications Officer at the ISSC, and managed the publication of the 2016 World Social Science Report.
 She has a degree in languages, and joined the ISSC from the International Council for Science (ICSU), where she was Communications Coordinator in the interim Secretariat of Future Earth.
 She previously worked in communications at the University of Oxford and in public policy research.